Terms of Service

 12.1 Before Authorization

 Either party may cancel a Job before the Client has authorized payment.
-Cancellation is immediate and no charges apply.
+Cancellation is immediate and no payment is collected.

 12.2 After Authorization